+Following the partial closure of the Academy in March 2020 due to the Covid pandemic pupils in both the primary and secondary phases were unable to sit national tests and examinations.
 Despite the ongoing challenges of the global pandemic in the academic year 2020-21 the Academy was proud to offer a first class academic and pastoral offer for all of its pupils.
 Staff were quick to implement remote learning where required, ensuring gaps in pupil learning were minimised.
-Although the academy was closed to many pupils during the national lockdown in Jan - March 2021 we were proud to provide a safe haven and a purposeful learning environment for more vulnerable pupils and the children of keyworkers.
+Although the academy was closed to many pupils during the national lockdown in Jan - March 2021 we were proud to provide a safe haven and a purposeful learning environment for more vulnerable pupils and the children of keyworkers

-Although exams at KS4 and national tests for primary pupils did not go ahead as planned the strong academic performance of pupils was maintained.
+Although exams at KS4 and national tests for primary pupils did not go ahead as planned during the pandemic the strong academic performance of pupils was maintained.
 Due to the rigorous assessment procedures securely put into place in preceding years we were able to track performance of pupils and intervene where gaps were evident making excellent use of government catch up funding.